LocalOk/Sadna2022/README.md

 # Sadna2022

-Management system for different kinds of buisnesses.
+Management system for different kinds of buisnesses...